Reading: Applied Part 1. Recovering Specifications from Legacy

 > sdd/drafts/nr-claims-cross.qwen.json

-The fourth idea is to encode requirements simultaneously in Given/When/Then and a machine-readable contract, e.g. JSON Schema.
-Given/When/Then keeps the requirement in behavioral language: initial state, event, expected result.
+The fourth idea is to encode requirements simultaneously in Given/When/Then and a machine-readable contract, such as JSON Schema.
+Given/When/Then keeps the requirement in the language of behavior: initial state, event, expected result.

-JSON Schema fixes mandatory fields, allowed values, numeric bounds, and data structure.
-The contract can be validated in CI or a local validator pipeline.
-Dual notation eliminates the gap between "understandable to humans" and "verifiable by machines".
+JSON Schema captures required fields, valid values, numeric boundaries, and data structure.
+The contract can be validated in CI or in a local validation pipeline.
+The dual recording eliminates the gap between "understandable to a human" and "verifiable by a machine."

 For node_not_ready the behavioral story looks like this: